Richard Mulcahy: Family

 Richard Mulcahy married Min Ryan, the former fiancée of Seán Mac Diarmada, in 1920, and lived in a flat in Oakley House, Ranelagh.
 Min, a member of the Cumann na mBan Executive, had herself been involved in nationalist activity at the time of the Rising.
 One of his sons, Risteárd Mulcahy (1922–2016), was for many years a cardiologist in Dublin.
 His daughter Neillí Mulcahy (1925–2012) was one of Ireland's leading fashion designers.
 She designed the uniforms for Aer Lingus in 1962.
 Another son was the structural engineer and visual artist Seán Mulcahy (1926–2018).
+Another daughter, Elizabeth married Gerard Berney, and lived to the age of 105, dying in Dublin on 13 January 2026.

 Richard Mulcahy died of cancer in Dublin on 16 December 1971, at the age of 85.